Machining vs. Fabrication

 What is Fabrication?

-At Precision Machine Fabrication, the fabrication process primarily involves the following techniques:
+At Precision Machine Fabrication, the fabrication process primarily involves the following techniques, which help highlight the key differences in fabrication vs machining.

 Apart from these core fabrication techniques, Precision Machine Fabrication also undertakes assembly and powder coating processes:

 It’s important to note that while fabrication encompasses a wide array of techniques, it primarily focuses on forming and joining materials to create a final product.
-On the other hand, machining, as mentioned earlier, is a different manufacturing process that involves the removal of excess material from the workpiece to achieve the desired shape and dimensions.
 Both fabrication and machining are crucial in modern manufacturing, catering to different production requirements and applications.

 Need help with your assembly or powder coating projects?
 Contact us today!